1993–94 UEFA Champions League second round

 The 1993–94 UEFA Champions League second round was the second stage of the competition proper of the 1993–94 UEFA Champions League, and featured the 16 winners from the first round.
 It began on 20 October with the first legs and ended on 3 November 1993 with the second legs.
 The eight winners advanced to the group stage.

 Times are CET (UTC+1), as listed by UEFA.

+Teams

+The 16 winners of the first round advanced to the second round.

 Format

 Each tie was played over two legs, with each team playing one leg at home.
 The team that scored more goals on aggregate over the two legs advanced to the next round.
 If the aggregate score was level, the away goals rule was applied, i.e. the team that scored more goals away from home over the two legs advanced.
 If away goals were also equal, then extra time was played.
 The away goals rule would be again applied after extra time, i.e. if there were goals scored during extra time and the aggregate score was still level, the visiting team advanced by virtue of more away goals scored.
 If no goals were scored during extra time, the tie was decided by penalty shoot-out.